fossgalaxy/errbot-backend-matrix/readme.md

 ### Still todo
 Most (all) of these are in the library, just need mapping

-* Some missing features for backend API (room methods, user methods)
+* Some missing features for backend API (invites, room methods)
 * Support for non-text message types (ie, images - limited support in place)
-* Support for reactions (adding implemented, removing not implemented)
+* Support for redacting reactions (adding implemented, removing not implemented)
+* Support for message editing/redactions

 # Known issues